 Cream butter and sugars.
 Beat in vanilla and eggs.
 Set aside.

 Combine dry ingredients, except oats and raisins.
 Mix into wet ingredients.
-Fold in oats.
-Stir in raisins.

 Form into 1" balls and bake at 350F for about 15 minutes or until cookies are golden brown but still slightly soft in the centre.